rfielding/whiskeyTango/README.md

 > The RSA keypair (s,v) can also be called (e,d) for "encrypt" and "decrypt", and here I will use the RSA names for them

+> Note that this is almost the same thing as just verifying the hash of the ciphertext.
+But we can't use `HE = k` for this purpose, because you can calculate `HE` without actually verifying the signature.
+An `XOR` with `k` prevents skipping the signature check, as this signature check generates a witness rather than relying on an honest result of a comparison.

 ```mermaid
 flowchart TB